samwyma/reformation/README.md

 ## Known Issues

 `brew cask` does not recognise applications installed outside of it – in the case that the script fails, you can either remove the application from the install list or uninstall the application causing the failure and try again.

-- Ensure docker daemon is running (in kubernetes spec)